The Rise of Asian Family Offices and the Growing Demand for Talent

 If the demand for wealth management talent is any indication of what's to come, then demand for middle- and back-office experts should follow.

-After all, setting up a family office cannot be reduced to simply the hiring of investment advisers.
+After all, setting up a family office cannot be reduced to just being good with investments.

 Family offices need qualified systems integration and portfolio accounting specialists, among other operational and technology services required.
 Empaxis can help.